Ian2020/io.onlykey.OnlyKey-App/README.md

 - Test the app.

-- Commit your changes and tag with the version of OnlyKey-App and a numbered suffix for our own versioning e.g. v5.5.0+1.
+- Update the CHANGELOG and commit your changes and tag with the version of OnlyKey-App and a numbered suffix for our own versioning e.g. v5.5.0+1.

   ```bash
   git tag v5.5.0+1